The 940 Mbps Gig internet plan is the fastest internet-only plan currently offered by Charter Spectrum.

 Compared with the standard plan, Spectrum Gig offers about four times as much download bandwidth as their base 100–200 Mbps plan.

 The speed comes at a cost.
-To be specific, Gig will cost you up to $720 over the course of a year on top of the total $600/year for Spectrum standard service.
+To be specific, Gig will cost you up to $720 over the course of a year on top of the total $600/year for Spectrum standard service, at current Spectrum rates.

 For most customers, this is overkill — expensive overkill.
 However there are some cases where it makes sense to make the upgrade, which I’ll explain below.

 - Spectrum Gig is worth the upgrade if you have a large cloud-connected smart home, or have five or more household members using the connection for high-definition streaming at once.
 Smart homes with cloud-connected cameras will benefit most from this plan, thanks to the 35 Mbps upload rate.
 It's also a good option for home offices, especially if you work with video or image files.

 - Spectrum Ultra is the better option for most homes, with a more reasonable monthly price that never goes above $100/month even after the promotional rate ends, even including the WiFi router fee.
 The biggest issue with lower Spectrum plans is the 10–20 Mbps upload speeds, which are limiting compared to the 35 Mbps offered by Spectrum Gig.